 You could just as easily be replaced by a robot tomorrow or your job may be outsourced to a third-party country.
 Thus, at the way things are going, it should come as no surprise that the new generation is worried.

-Fortunately, there’s still hope on the horizon.
+Fortunately, there’s still hope on the horizon to become financially independent.
 Advancements in technology and social media have made it possible for a savvy entrepreneur to develop various streams of income.
 Nowadays for anyone with an internet connection and some creativity, it’s actually quite possible to sustain yourself on a steady stream of freelance work.

 Also, with some careful investing and research, technology has made it possible to develop passive income streams.
 Passive income is described as funds earned without your having to involve yourself.
 Imagine that, being able to earn money in your sleep.

-In this article, we’ll take a look at some of the best ways to generate a secondary source of income.
+In this article, we’ll take a look at some of the best ways to generate a secondary source of income and become financially independent.

 1. Dividend investment